Ashish06Ranjan/DSA_with_Python/README.md

 Welcome to my Data Structures and Algorithms journey.

-This repository contains my solutions to curated DSA problems from the Teachers Day VIT DSA Sheet, LeetCode, and my competitive programming practice on Codeforces using Python.
+This repository contains my solutions to curated DSA problems from LeetCode, and my competitive programming practice on Codeforces using Python.

 ## Goals